 In fact, I believed that most vegans were not paying close attention to their diets and were likely to be missing out on important nutrients.
 Having spoken with vegans in the past, it became obvious that not all understand the risks and deficiencies associated with such a diet.
-I remember having a debate with a girl who told me she didn’t need any b12 from her diet.
-She had been vegan for 6 months and felt totally fine.
+I remember having a debate with a girl who told me she didn’t need any B12 from her diet.
+She had been vegan for 6 months and felt fine, she told me.

 Over the years we’ve seen reports that taking supplements could actually do more harm than good.
-None of us really wanted to believe this, but sometimes we have to facts.
+None of us really wanted to believe this, but sometimes we have to face the facts in front of us.
 Supplements have repeatedly failed to protect against cancer in multiple clinical trials in humans.
 Studies have shown that supplements may even increase mortality.
-Yikes!

-Early 2013 a study was published that questioned the use of dietary supplements in life extension.
-Stephen Spindler conducted a study on F1 Hybrid Mice by giving them a mix of supplements which were thought as the best candidates to mimic the effect of CR or improve health in some other way.
-These supplements not only failed to have any effect whatsoever.
+In 2013 a study was published that questioned the use of dietary supplements in life extension.
+Stephen Spindler conducted a study on F1 Hybrid Mice by giving them a mix of supplements which were thought as the best candidates to mimic the effect of CR.
+These supplements failed to have any effect on longevity.

-In 2013 another study was published showing that not only did supplements fail to extend lifespan, in some cases, they actually decreased lifespan!
+In 2013, another study was published showing that not only did supplements fail to extend lifespan, in some cases, they actually decreased lifespan!
 And some of the supplements used are very popular brands and used among many in the life extension community.
-Now I only take supplements to correct any deficiencies in my diet like vitamin D3, zinc, omega 3.

 Be Open to Change

 Nutritional science is always changing our ideas about what to eat or how much to eat.
 We all strive to find the best diet that works for us.
-It can take a while before you find your feet and figure out what works best.
-We have to stay open-minded and change when necessary.
+It can take a while before you find your feet and figure out what works best, so we have to stay open-minded and change when necessary.
 Remember it’s not just about how you feel at the moment, but it’s how you will feel 10 years from now.

-Becoming vegan was definitely one of the best changes.
+Becoming vegan was definitely one of the best changes for me, I’m glad I made the change.
 I feel it is the right choice from an ethical perspective as well as for my health and longevity.
 And being vegan is super easy!
-There’s plenty of different foods.
-It’s really not limiting at all.